 Lexington Local School District believes communication and knowledge are crucial components in successful transitions for children, parents, and staff.
-These transitions include, but are not limited to, preschool to kindergarten/school-age programs, home, and out-of-home care programs to community programs, within programs to new classrooms, and 0-2 programs to preschool.
+These transitions include, but are not limited to, preschool to kindergarten/school-age programs, home, and out-of-home care programs to community programs, within programs to new classrooms, as well as 0-2 programs to preschool.

-Activities provided to support children and their parents will include, at a minimum opportunities for parents and children to visit potential preschool, kindergarten, or other school-age classrooms; open house visits prior to the start of school; spending time in another classroom in the same program prior to a formal transition; written information regarding registration and screening dates; and classroom activities such as books and videos relating to starting preschool or school.
-Each child transitioning from one program to another shall have a written transition plan in place which will involve input from parents, teachers, and other members of a child's team as appropriate.
-Responsibilities for transition activities will be delineated on the written plan.
+Activities provided to support children and their parents will include, at a minimum opportunities for parents and children to visit potential preschool, kindergarten, or other school-age classrooms; open house visits prior to the start of school; written information regarding registration and screening dates; and classroom activities such as books and videos relating to starting preschool or Kindergarten.

-Information about registration and screening will also be shared with the community through our district website and social media outlets.
+Information about registration and screening for Kindergarten will also be shared with the community through our district website and social media outlets.
 Sending and receiving staff shall communicate to determine the student information that shall be shared after receipt of any required parental consent.